technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

 ### Download your flow

-1. Open the Prompt flow UI in Azure AI Studio Studio
+1. Open the Prompt flow UI in Azure AI Foundry Studio
 2. Expand the 'Files' tab in the right pane of the UI
 3. Click on the download icon to download the flow as a zip file

-> :bulb: If you are using a jumpbox to connect to Azure AI Studio, when you download the flow, it will be downloaded to your jumpbox.
+> :bulb: If you are using a jumpbox to connect to Azure AI Foundry, when you download the flow, it will be downloaded to your jumpbox.
 You will either need to have the prerequisites installed on the jumpbox, or you will need to transfer the zip file to a system that has the prerequisites.

 ### Build the flow